GNU TeXmacs

 GNU TeXmacs, sometimes typeset as ', is a scientific word processor and typesetting component of the GNU Project.
 It originated as a variant of GNU Emacs with TeX functionalities, though it shares no code with those programs, while using TeX fonts.
 It is written and maintained by Joris van der Hoeven and a group of developers.
 The program produces structured documents with a WYSIWYG user interface.
 New document styles can be created by the user.
 The editor provides high-quality typesetting algorithms and TeX and other fonts for publishing professional looking documents.

 Background

 As a structured WYSIWYG editor and document preparation system, TeXmacs is similar to earlier structured document editors, such as Interleaf (first release 1985), Framemaker (1986), SoftQuad Author/Editor (1988), Lilac, Grif (1991), and Thot; there was also academic research into interactive editing of complex typographical constructs represented logically.

 In the 2000s and 2010s, interest on interactive editing of structured text encouraged the development of programs intended for scholars in the humanities; an example of this is CWRC-Writer, a visual XML editor with "Close-to-WYSIWYG editing and enrichment of scholarly texts with meaningful visual representations of markup".

-On another side of the editing and document preparation world, a program for visual interaction with structured texts written in LaTeX is LyX, which does not aim at WYSIWYG editing but at visual representation of the structure (WYSIWYM).